jchua24/pinder/README.md

 List of Third-Party Libraries Used: material-ui, bootstrap, rc-slider, react-bootstrap, react-bootstrap-icons, react-card-flip, react-images-uploading, react-rounded-image, reactjs-popup, simple-react-lightbox.

-Basic Functionalities (in sequential order):
+Basic Functionalities for Regular Users (in sequential order):

 The first page you see is an introductory page, showing you the various pets that is for adoption.